hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 :+1:

 [18:05:03](#95rK-JOOzVBqe7BVQzUlWkcCysw5zINwG1WYCNUoVIs) <dockimbel>:
-You want to break Red to make literal series immutable for the sake of beginners not having to learn the basics of code/data equivalence, but are happy to promote macros... that's almost contradictory, you know. Ì†ΩÌ∏â
+You want to break Red to make literal series immutable for the sake of beginners not having to learn the basics of code/data equivalence, but are happy to promote macros... that's almost contradictory, you know. üòâ

 [18:06:07](#cXnF8nJU-P_6QufDHldhs9EZhW6EXc25B5TZxp8C5F8) <hiiamboris (NOT THIS ONE)>:
 :)